cah-johnryan/SimonUno/README.md

 We will discuss what a microcontroller is, how to read the hardware schematic and some basic electronics.
 This culmiates in how to use GPIO on the microcontroller to output a signal.
 When complete with this lesson we will have code which will use the piezzo buzzer to generate beeps.

 ### Lesson 2a
 We will build upon what we learned in Lesson 1 and learn how to use GPIO to read signals.
 This code will read a button and sound the buzzer while the button is pressed.

+### Lesson 2b
+We will now create a keyboard controller to read multiple buttons.
 We also uncover a potential problem with buttons and how fast microcontrollers read signals.

-### Lesson 2b
+### Lesson 2c
-We will explore how to de-bounce the button input and implement a keyboard controller to handle multiple buttons.
+We will explore how to de-bounce the button inputs to fix our discovered problem in the last lesson.

 ### Lesson 3a
 We will review how an RGB led works and create the ability to turn LEDs on and off individually.